opensupports/opensupports/README.md

 ## 💪🏼 Features

-Check out our [most important features](https://opensupports.com/features) at our website!
+Check out our [most important features](https://opensupports.com/features) at our website.

 Are we missing something?
 [Suggest an improvement](https://github.com/opensupports/opensupports/issues/new)!